simolus3/drift/docs/content/en/docs/CLI.md

 ### Export

 This subcommand expects two paths, a Dart file and a target.
-The Dart file should contain excactly one class annotated with `@UseMoor`.
+The Dart file should contain exactly one class annotated with `@UseMoor`.
 Running the following command will export the database schema to json.

 ```